Eemayas/2nd-Sem-Final-Project/README.md

 ---

-### Running 2nd-sem-Final-Project
+### Running Car-Race-Game

-Use the following command to run 2nd-sem-Final-Project:
+Use the following command to run Car-Race-Game:

 ```sh
 .\car_race_game.exe